atharvakokane/atharvakokane.github.io/projects.md

 <br />**9th march:** i realized that the most annoying python library is speech recognition. spent 2 hours today figuring out how to get one simple input. but, yea need to improve the voice recognition on the model. will probably work on it tomorrow.

 <br />**16th march:** it's been a week since i have worked on this project. apparently they haven't finished the design for the app and hence i can't continue with the design on the app (also i have no clue on how to build an app.) this will be good... yea i need to learn flutter desperately.

+<br />**7th may:** got to know that they did not use my ai in the final product and they didn't even go ahead with the initial plan. maybe next time. you can find the python file for the ai <a href = "https://github.com/atharvakokane/MemorEase" target = blank>here</a>.

 <a id = "strange_attractors"></a>